Infinity CodeOne Introduction

 2-Player Starter Set - Operation Kaldstrom

 Infinity CodeOne Operation Kaldstrom contains everything that 2 players need to start playing.
 It includes 2 forces, who are battling over the frozen research labs of Kaldstrom, a scenery pack to represent the research labs.
-Op kaldstrom also contains all the tokens, dice and measurement tools 2 players need and an introductory rulebook.
-The introuctory rulebook sets the narrative for the operation and includes 5 introductory missions that slowly build up the forces and rules, guiding players through their first games.
+Op Kaldstrom also contains all the tokens, dice, and measurement tools 2 players need and an introductory rulebook.
+The introductory rulebook sets the narrative for the operation and includes 5 introductory missions that slowly build up the forces and rules, guiding players through their first games.

 Infinity CodeOne Rulebook